Bronze-winged jacana: Mating system

-Bronze-winged jacanas, like other jacanas, show a reversal of sex-roles with the female being larger, territorial, polyandrous, and competing with other females to maintain harems of males to incubate their clutches of eggs.
+Bronze-winged jacana females, like other female jacanas, are larger than males, territorial, polyandrous, and compete with other females to maintain harems of males to incubate clutches of eggs.
 Each female's territory encompasses one to four males and their individual territories.
 Heavier males defend their territories from other males and the degree of polyandry of females is a trade-off based on the sizes of the male territories and the number of males in the harems.
 Females mate with multiple males, leading to intense sperm competition, and the male that receives (termed as receivers) a clutch of eggs for incubation may destroy clutches in which their paternity is in doubt.
 In addition to the territorial males, there may be many "floater" males that attempt to copulate with females.
 Females may copulate more often with receiver males to ensure clutch survival while also copulating with non-receivers to maintain their harem.
 The fitness cost of clutches destroyed by receivers is much higher than losing males from her harem.
 Males make a yelling call to gain the attention of females.
 Males yell more when in larger harems.
 Females appear to use yells to assess male quality, and copulate with males that yelled more.